Slovenia's house price rises have been the fastest in the EU.

 Slovenia´s economic outlook remains positive, with the central bank predicting 3.9% growth in 2019 and 3.4% growth in 2020.

 The government achieved a budget surplus of 0.1% in 2017, according to the European Commission, after deficit of 1.9% of GDP in 2016.
 The budget surplus is expected to be around 0.5% of GDP in 2018, according to Finance Minister Andrej Bertoncelj.

 Gross public debt is falling, projected to be at 70.3% of GDP in 2018, down from 78.7% of GDP in 2016, and is expected to fall further to 66.6% of GDP in 2019.

 Because of these better deficit and debt metrics:

 - Moody´s upgraded Slovenia´s credit rating in September 2017 from Baa3 to Baa1.

 - Standard & Poor´s upgraded the country´s credit rating in June 2017 from A to A+.

-Inflation was up by 1.2% in November 2017, an improvement from a 0.6% inflation rate recorded in the same period last year, according to the Statistical Office of the Republic of Slovenia.
+Inflation stood at 1.4% in December 2018, down from 1.8% during the same period last year, according to the Statistical Office of the Republic of Slovenia.

 - Slovenia’s housing market recovering, amidst surging demand - November 08, 2016